lightning-js/blits/docs/components/utility_methods.md

 ### $debounce

 The `this.$debounce()`-method creates a debounced function that delays execution until after a specified delay has passed since the last invocation.
-If the same key is debounced again before the delay completes, the previous debounce is cancelled and a new one is created.
+If the same name is debounced again before the delay completes, the previous debounce is cancelled and a new one is created.

-The first argument is a `key` (string) that uniquely identifies this debounce instance.
+The first argument is a `name` (string) that uniquely identifies this debounce instance within the component.
 The second argument is the `callback` function to execute.
 The third argument is the `delay` in milliseconds.
 Additional arguments can be passed and will be forwarded to the callback function.

-The method returns a `timeout id`, which can be used to manually clear the debounce.
+The method returns a `debounce id`, which can be used to manually clear the debounce.

 **Key Features:**
-- **Key-based**: Each debounce is identified by a unique key
+- **Name-based**: Each debounce is identified by a unique name (unique per component instance)
-- **Automatic replacement**: Calling `$debounce` with the same key replaces the previous debounce
+- **Automatic replacement**: Calling `$debounce` with the same name replaces the previous debounce
 - **Memory efficient**: Only stores timeout IDs, function is captured in closure
 - **Automatic cleanup**: All debounces are cleared when component is destroyed

 ### $clearDebounce

-The `this.$clearDebounce()`-method clears a specific debounce by its key.
+The `this.$clearDebounce()`-method clears a specific debounce by its name.
 This prevents the debounced function from executing.

 ### $clearDebounces

-The `this.$clearDebounces()`-method clears all debounces created via `this.$debounce()` in one go.
+The `this.$clearDebounces()`-method clears all debounces registered on the component in one go.
 This method is automatically called when destroying a Component, preventing memory leaks due to dangling debounce timers.

 ```js
 export default Blits.Component('ListComponent', {